 Author | Chatmeter TeamDate Posted | March 18, 2024

-How to Manage Negative Google Reviews (Plus 9 Violations That’ll Let You Remove Them)
+How to Remove and Manage Negative Google Reviews (Plus 9 Violations That Google Can Delete)

 98% of consumers read reviews of local businesses to help them make a decision about whether or not to visit.
 The same study found that Google was the most used and trusted review site in 2022, which shows why it’s more important than ever that your Google reviews provide an accurate and positive representation of your business.
 So, what can a business do to make sure their local business listings are free from fake, incorrect, or undeserved negative reviews?